Flow Rate Calibration – Improve Print Accuracy

 Now that the print is finished, we can start measuring the dimensions of the cube walls, to get the current values.
 Get the caliper, and measure the wall thickness of each side of the cube.

 As you can see, my wall width is really close to the ideal size.
-I used a 0.5 mm layer with, so when i measure two walls, the value is really close to the ideal 1 mm.
+I used a 0.5 mm layer width, so when I measure two walls, the value is really close to the ideal 1 mm.

 It’s really important to use the calipers correctly, and not apply to much pressure.
 Measure only the last few layers, to account for any wall imperfections and enter the values in the flow rate calculator below.
 The caliper should be placed close to the end of the wall, to account for any difference in the nozzle pressure.